Jo Hyeon-woo: 2018 World Cup

 In May 2018, Jo was named in South Korea's preliminary 28-man squad for the 2018 FIFA World Cup in Russia.
 Originally expected to be the third-choice keeper, Jo made his international debut in a major competition.
 His performances in the first two matches against Sweden and Mexico were impressive, despite both ending in defeats for South Korea.
 He was lauded particularly for his point-blank save against Swedish striker Marcus Berg which put him in the spotlight.
 Jo then played a prominent role in Germany's historic elimination from the first round of a World Cup for the first time since 1938 with a stellar performance, earning him the Man of the Match award.
 Jo made seven saves without conceding any goals.
 Despite this performance, South Korea learned after the match that they had been eliminated from the tournament due to Sweden beating Mexico (South Korea needed Mexico to beat Sweden to advance).
 South Korea finished ahead of Germany in Group F, placing third.

 2018 Asian Games

 Jo was named in the South Korean under-23 team for the 2018 Asian Games as an over-aged player.
 He appeared in two matches against Bahrain and Kyrgyzstan in the group stage and finalized them with clean sheets.

 He also played in the round of 16 against Iran, but he was injured in this match.
 He was replaced by Song Bum-keun in the quarter-finals against Uzbekistan, but Song conceded three goals.
 Song received criticisms for his poor performance, and so Jo appeared again in semi-finals and final.
 He contributed to South Korea's gold medal by conceding only two goals in the tournament and was subsequently exempt from mandatory military service.

+2026 World Cup

+He was called up by Myung-Bo Hong to represent South Korea for the 2026 FIFA World Cup.